exb3dg/cs2120f21/src/mywork/lecture_2.md

 Example: Consider the friends relation on people in Facebook.
 Is it reflexive? symmetric? transitive?
+- relationship is symmetric

 Example: Consider the "has a crush on" relation on people.
 Is it reflexive? symmetric?
 Transitive?
+- relation is not symmetric or transitive

 Example: Consider the less than relation on natural numbers.
 Is it symmetric?
 Transitive?
+- relation is not symmetric or transitive

 Example: Consider the less than or equal relation on natural numbers.
 Is it Symmetric?
 Transitive?
+- relationship is symmetric

 ## The reflexivity of equality is an axiom